frica/blog/content/articles/natamoon.md

 * You can re-use a lot of your previously acquired knowledge when you use always the same technologies.
 In this case, the CSS and the DockerFile knowledge I gained from my previous app `photolocator` helped me to finish the app in a couple of hours, between my parent's obligations.

-* Modern deployment software like fly.io are amazing.
+* Modern deployment softwares like fly.io are amazing.
 I assume this is way more complex in a realistic scenario but this was such a relief to use fly.io instead of the cluttered and complex Google Cloud Run interface.

 * NASA has lot of incredible material, [pictures](https://svs.gsfc.nasa.gov/gallery/moonphase/) and [tools](https://moon.nasa.gov/moon-observation/daily-moon-guide/?intent=021) available for free.
 They're really good.
 I love them.